1. Customers, Projects, Tasks - an overview

 7.1.
 Move Tasks to first level

 If you want to move an already existing task to the first level just click and hold the mouse button.
-Move the task to the light grey field on the top right.
+Move the task to the top of your task structure and let go.
+The task will be now be moved to the top level.

 7.2.
 Merge Tasks

-Let’s say you recognize that creating two different support tasks for your client "Smith & Co" was to euphoric and you’d like to rearrange them into just one support task.
-In the administration page, simply drag the ‘Support without order’ onto the ‘Support’ task and select merge.
-Now, all recordings for ‘Support without order’ will be added to ‘Support’, and ‘Support without order’ will be removed.
+Let’s say you recognize that creating two different support tasks for your customer was to euphoric and you’d like to rearrange them into just one task.
+For example, you want to merge Calculation and Planning.
+In the administration page, simply drag ‘Calculation’ onto the ‘Planning’ task.

 You can disable the tasks in your structure if for example you don't want to track times anymore for them.
 If a task is inactive you can still create reports and analysis for this task.